petroskaletskyy/kbot/README.md

 Clone the repository: git clone https://github.com/petroskaletskyy/kbot.git Install the necessary dependencies: go get
 Create a new Telegram bot and obtain the API token
-Set the "TELE_TOKEN" environment variable to the API token Start the bot: ./kbot start
+Set the TELE_TOKEN environment variable to the API token Start the bot: ./kbot start

 Examples